 There will be at least 3 members of staff trained in Paediatric First Aid and one member of staff trained in First Aid at Work.
-The Head Teacher and/or the Deputy Head Teacher will be the appointed person.
+The Compliance and Operations Officer will be the appointed person.

 The school's appointed person(s) is responsible for: